Euros In Croatia – Info On Currency In Croatia

 EUROS IN CROATIA - CURRENCY IN CROATIA

-Since Croatia heavily relies on the tourist dollar, many shops and small tour operators will take your American dollars if they are desperate not to lose the sale to someone else.
-Though be prepared, the exchange rate they give you will be horrendous, and your change will be given to you in euros.
+Since Croatia heavily relies on the tourist dollar, many shops and small tour operators will take your U.S. dollars if they are desperate not to lose the sale to someone else.
+However, be prepared; the exchange rate they give you for your U.S.. dollars (or Canadian Dollars) will be horrendous, and your change will be given to you in euros.

-Do They Accept Euros In Croatia – What Is The Currency Of Croatia
+Do They Accept Euros In Croatia – What Is The Official Currency Of Croatia

 YES!
 Finally, you can use euros in Croatia, now that the official Croatan currency is the euro.

-Using A Cash Or Credit Card In Croatia
+Using A Cash Or Credit Cards In Croatia

-Everyone is always wondering if they should bring cash or a debit/credit card on vacation to Croatia.
+Everyone always wonders if they should bring cash or a credit or debit card on vacation to Croatia.

 After 21 years of traveling to Croatia, I can say you should use both.
-You will need a combination of the two, and many businesses take cards.
+You will need a combination of the two, and many businesses take many types of card payments (even travel cards).

-You will need cash for small purchases.
+You will need to make cash payments for small purchases.
 ATMs are located on practically every corner (though less so on the smaller islands), so you can easily withdraw cash throughout your vacation.
-When you start to use the ATM, you’ll be asked to select your language, and English is always one of the options.
+Each time you make your ATM withdrawals, you’ll be asked to select your language, and English is always one of the options.

-If you want to leave a tip, you could round up the bill and tell them you don’t want the change, which would be very appreciated.
+If you want to leave a tip, the best way is to round up the bill and tell them you don’t want the change, which would be very appreciated.
 In higher-class restaurants, e.g., fine dining, the most common amount is to leave 10% – 15% of the bill total as a tip if you feel the server deserves it.

 That said, how do you pay your tip?
 Cash or card?